buckets/translations/README.md

 1. Edit the language file.
 For each item:
    1. Translate the `val: ...` part
    1. Change `translated: false` to `translated: true`
+   1. Look at any comments of this format: `/*!
+This is a comment for the translator */`
+   1. *If there isn't enough context for you to translate it accurately (e.g. "Is this a noun?" or "What noun does this adjective refer to so its gender can agree?") email me or file an issue.*

 1. Submit a pull request (even if you only translate a few things).